beatrixcendana/Intro-to-Serverless-Project/project/tech.md

 ### Azure Services

 **Azure Cognitive Services**
+- Timer Trigger Function:
+  - [x] To enable users set up the preparation or cooking time.
-- Timer trigger function: to give the reminder to the user when it is time to cook/eat.
+  - [x] Give the reminder to the user when it is time to cook/eat.
-- LUIS: to search and understand the users' food preferences by pulling out relevant and detailed food recipes.
-- (Probably) I will include Azure data blob storage to store the images that contain the common ingredients that people eat daily.
+- Azure Durable Function:
+  - [x] To execute multiple functions/steps in parallel and then wait for all functions to finish.

 ### APIs

 **Twilio SMS API**
-- Users will receive the reminders (and the links or images) in their phone.
+- Users will receive the reminders (and the text, links and random images) in their phone.

+**Food REST API**
+- The system generates the random recipe based on users' preferences.

 ### Packages/Libraries/Databases